 Regulatory streamlining has often been cited as an effort that is crucial for continued, efficient development of aquaculture in the United States.
 Similarly, the Massachusetts Aquaculture White Paper and Strategic Plan recognized the need for streamlining the regulatory process in order to facilitate industry expansion.
 To that end a variety of recommendations aimed at providing permit assistance and simplifying the permit process were among the priority recommendations identified by the Plan.

 The Aquaculture Operation Description Form is a two-page "fill in the blank" form that, once completed, provides a snap shot description of the proposed project.
 The Description Form should be the starting place for the permitting of any aquaculture operation in Massachusetts.
-Following submittal of the completed form to the Department of Agricultural Resources Aquaculture Specialist, the applicant is either directed to the appropriate regulatory agency for permit application materials or a meeting is arranged, including representatives from all appropriate regulatory agencies.
+Submit the completed form to the Department of Agricultural Resources Aquaculture Specialist, and you will be directed to the appropriate regulatory agency for permit application materials.

-More information about the permit process for aquaculture operations can be obtained by contacting the Department’s Aquaculture Specialist at Sean.Bowen@state.ma.us.
+More information about the permit process for aquaculture operations, please contact the Department’s Aquaculture Specialist at Sean.Bowen@state.ma.us.

 Technical Assistance & Information Resources

-Through scientific research and old-fashioned ingenuity, aquaculture technology and culture methods progress constantly.
-There is a persistent need for the transfer of this information to the aquaculture industry.
-Fortunately, there are a number of technical and informational resources available in Massachusetts and abroad.
-The Department of Agricultural Resources retains an aquaculture resource library that is available for review by appointment at the MDAR office in Boston .
-Massachusetts is also fortunate to have three regional state aquaculture centers located in Southeastern (SEMAC), Northeastern (NEMAC), and Western (WMCSA), Massachusetts .
 In addition to staff expertise at each of the centers, they also house a great deal of aquaculture information.
-SEMAC has also established a number of satellite resource centers at regional public libraries throughout Southeastern Massachusetts .
-The centers are an excellent resource for technical outreach and industry support.
+SEMAC has established a number of satellite resource centers at regional public libraries throughout Southeastern Massachusetts .
+These centers are an excellent resource for technical outreach and industry support.